simplelocalize/simplelocalize-cli/README.md

 ## 🤯 Problem with running CLI

-In most cases you should use our regular script which is constantly optimized for everyone and ready to use
+In most cases you should use our regular script which is constantly optimized for everyone like below
 ```bash
 $ curl -s https://get.simplelocalize.io | bash
 ```